-The CMTF created a set criteria that mandates facility watch commanders to contact the CFRT and request a response.
+The CMTF created set criteria that mandate facility watch commanders to contact the CFRT and request a response.
 The CFRT sergeant will oversee and assist in the force documentation for the facility.
 In the course of reviewing the incident, the CFRT sergeant shall give specific direction to the handling supervisor.
 If any policy violations are discovered, the CFRT will immediately assume responsibility of the force investigation and initiate an IAB investigation.

 All incidents requiring a CFRT response will be reviewed by a newly formed CFRC comprised of three commanders assigned to Custody Division.
 The CFRC has the authority to order additional investigation, make recommendations, or request an IAB investigation if there appears to be a possible violation of Department policy.
-Since the implementation of the CFRT, they have responded to 82 incidents as of August 18, 2012.
+Since inception (November, 2011), the CFRT has been notified/consulted on 182 incidents and has responded to 97 incidents.
+Year to date in 2012, the CFRT has been notified/consulted on 154 incidents and has responded 85 times.
+The remaining cases that the CFRT did not respond to did not meet the CFRT response criteria.